jvrobinho/SurveyForm/README.md

 # SurveyForm
 Survey Form Project

 Uses pure CSS and HTML only.
-No animation other than button color change on hover.
+No animation other than the button's color changing on hover.